-Functional neurologic disorder (previously termed conversion disorder) and somatic symptom disorder are psychiatric conditions that fall under the somatic symptom and related disorders category of the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR) (previously termed somatoform disorders).
+Functional neurologic disorder (previously termed conversion disorder) and somatic symptom disorder are (neuro)psychiatric conditions that fall under the somatic symptom and related disorders category of the Diagnostic and Statistical Manual of Mental Disorders, 5th edition, text revision (DSM-5-TR) (previously termed somatoform disorders).
 Somatic symptom and related disorders are those with prominent physical symptoms associated with significant distress and impairment of function.

-Conversion disorder is characterized by voluntary motor or sensory function deficits that suggest neurologic or medical conditions but are rather associated with clinical findings that are not compatible with such conditions.
+Functional neurologic disorder is characterized by motor or sensory function deficits that suggest neurologic or medical conditions associated with characteristic "rule in" features on neurologic examination and clinically significant distress or social/occupational impairment.
 Somatic symptom disorder is characterized by one or more somatic symptoms that are distressing or result in significant disruption of daily life.
 To meet DSM-5-TR criteria, these patients must have excessive thoughts, feelings, or behaviors related to the somatic symptoms or associated health concerns as manifested by at least one of the following: disproportionate and persistent thoughts about the seriousness of one’s symptoms; persistently high levels of anxiety about health or symptoms; excessive time or energy devoted to these symptoms or health concerns.
 Importantly, even if any one somatic symptom is not continuously present, the state of being symptomatic is persistent (typically more than 6 months).